Skip To Main Content

 Chinese III

-This course prepares students to engage and produce paragraph-length discourses on concrete and factual topics.
+This course prepares students to engage and produce paragraph-length discourses on topics relating to the immediate environment and the greater community.

 Read More about Chinese III